rastersoft/autovala/wiki/Using-Autovala.md

 Finally, **LOCAL** is a place where to put everything you want to get copied "as-is" into

         usr/share/PROJECT_NAME/

+To know the precise rules used by AutoVala, check the [rules section](Rules).

 When you are OK for the first compilation, just use Autovala to check the folders and automatically update the *.avprj* file with: